-Subjects in Years 4 and 5 introduce new ideas and work, which have not been taught before.
-Ask teachers if you want to find out more about any course.
-Detailed Syllabi are found in the Exam Boards' Websites.
-Ask Year 4 and Year 5 students who are studying these courses now for their opinion.
+Subjects in Years 4 and 5 introduce new ideas and work, which have not been taught.
+Ask teachers if you want to find out more about any particular course.
+Detailed Syllabi are found on the Exam Boards' Websites.
+Ask Year 4 and Year 5 students who are on studying these courses currently for their opinion.